seanwhs/Plans/Becoming-an-Architect-Solopreneur/Part-4-Core-Systems-Live.md

 We’re making real progress.
 In [Part 1](Part-1-My-Plan-to-Solo-Build-EdgeMind.md) I laid out the Architect-Solopreneur vision.
 [Part 2](Part-2-Refining-the-Blueprint-for-EdgeMind.md) detailed the blueprint and framework pillars.
 [Part 3](Part-3-Early-Implementation.md) covered the first contracts and early execution.

-In **Part 4**, the system is coming alive.
-Several core pieces are now functional, and I’m getting a clear picture of what it feels like to build a sophisticated Web + Local LLM + IoT SaaS as a solo Architect-Solopreneur.
+In **Part 4**, the system is truly coming alive.
+Several core pieces are now functional, and I’m getting a tangible sense of what it feels like to build a sophisticated Web + Local LLM + IoT SaaS as a solo Architect-Solopreneur.

 ---

 ### Current Momentum

-The EdgeMind repository is now a living, governed environment.
-The seven-layer architecture is in place, contracts are driving development, and the agentic workflow is running daily with strong results.
+The EdgeMind repository has become a living, well-governed environment.
+The seven-layer architecture is firmly in place, contracts are actively driving development, and the agentic workflow is running daily with strong results.

 ---

 ### Major Milestones Achieved

-#### 1. Real-Time Web Dashboard (Layer 2 + 3)
+#### 1. Real-Time Web Dashboard (Layers 2 + 3)
-The frontend is now live with:
+The frontend is now live and responsive, featuring:
 - Next.js 15 App Router + React 19
 - Tailwind + shadcn/ui components
-- Real-time sensor visualization using Recharts
+- Real-time sensor visualization with Recharts
 - Smooth GSAP animations for alerts and status changes

 Clerk authentication and Next.js Middleware (Layer 1) are fully operational.

 #### 2. Local LLM Inference Pipeline
-The local intelligence layer is working:
+The local intelligence layer is working end-to-end:
 - Ollama running Llama 3.1 8B (quantized) on a test NVIDIA Jetson Orin
 - Structured prompting that consumes validated `SensorData` payloads
-- Anomaly detection with natural language explanations returned to the web dashboard
+- Anomaly detection with natural language explanations returned directly to the web dashboard

-Python + Panel dashboard is active for local model monitoring and experimentation.
+A Python + Panel dashboard is active for local model monitoring and experimentation.

 #### 3. IoT + Inngest Pipeline (Layers 4–6)
-End-to-end flow is functional:
+The full end-to-end flow is now functional:
 - Simulated (and one real) IoT device sending data via MQTT
 - Inngest handling ingestion → validation → local LLM analysis → alert generation
 - Immutable raw event logging in Neon PostgreSQL